 Integrity Fab & Machine was started by two local men who had a vision of providing quality fabricated & machined products to the tool & die and agricultural industry while providing quality employment to local residents.

 Smith and Koutz met in the 1980’s while working together at Danly Die Set in Ithaca, Michigan.
-Smith, an Alma College Graduate began his career at Danly in an entry level customer service position, while Koutz, with training in automotive technology, began as a general factory employee.
+Smith, an Alma College graduate, began his career at Danly in an entry level customer service position, while Koutz, with training in automotive technology, began as a general factory employee.
 Both soon began to work their way up through the management ranks.
-After a hard day on the job, they would often end the night discussing the dream of together owning a fabricating or machine shop.
+After a hard day on the job, they would often end the night discussing the dream of together owning a fabrication or machine shop.

 As with most startups, the first few years were challenging.
 These challenges were further compounded by the economic downturn that followed in 2008 and 2009.

 By 2011, IFABM had more than tripled its growth and the founders began looking for a location to build a new, larger facility.
 Choosing the industrial park in Breckenridge, MI, IFABM built a 17,000 sq ft facility, a size they figured they wouldn’t outgrow anytime soon.

 In 2013, IFABM made the decision to begin manufacturing die sets for the tool and die industry; a major leap for a company that was doing around $3m annually.
 In 2014, Smith and Koutz were joined by Trent Holland as owners of IFABM.
 Trent worked with both Smith and Koutz for over 10 years during the 90’s and is well known throughout the die set industry.